 Impact FISH-20: Maintenance Effects on Fish and Aquatic Biological Resources

-The assessment of impacts from maintenance activities was based on a qualitative evaluation for the facilities included under Alternatives 1, 2, and 3 and focuses on maintenance activities that are near waterways and can affect fish.
-Electrical transmission connections and lines, substations, distribution lines, dam monitoring equipment, and administration and other buildings are not included in the assessment since these facilities are located away from waterways and will not affect fish and aquatic resources.
+The assessment of impacts from maintenance activities is based on a qualitative evaluation for the facilities included under Alternatives 1, 2, and 3 and focuses on maintenance activities that are near waterways and could affect fish and other aquatic biological resources.
+Electrical transmission connections and lines, substations, distribution lines, dam monitoring equipment, and buildings (i.e., administration and operations, maintenance and storage) are not included in the assessment because these facilities would be located away from waterways and would not affect fish and aquatic resources.

 No Project

-Under the No Project Alternative, the maintenance activities for the new dams, associated facilities, conveyance pipelines, and new roadways and bridges would not be implemented.
-However, there are several facilities that are in operation that have maintenance activities and would continue under the No Project alternative.

-GCID typically dewaters its Main Canal for up to 6 weeks each year between early January and late February for maintenance activities.
-The existing RBPP and the Hamilton City Pump Station would also be in operation under the No Project alternative.
-The RBPP and GCID have established operations and maintenance plans that would be followed and are permitted.
+Under the No Project Alternative, no new facilities and infrastructure that would require maintenance would be constructed and operated.
+Maintenance activities would continue at existing facilities such as the GCID Main Canal, RBPP, and Hamilton City Pump Station.
+For example, GCID typically dewaters its Main Canal for up to 6 weeks each year between early January and late February for maintenance.
+GCID and TCCA have established operations and maintenance plans that would be followed and have been issued regulatory permits/approvals.

 Significance Determination

-Under the No Project Alternative, no new Project facilities would be constructed, thus there would be no new maintenance activities.
-Considering that established maintenance activities are already permitted, and there would be no additional new facilities, the No Project Alternative would have no impact on special-status fish or aquatic resources from maintenance activities.
+Under the No Project Alternative, no new facilities would be constructed and there would be no new maintenance activities with the potential to affect fish and aquatic resources.
+There would be no impact.

 Alternatives 1, 2, and 3

-Maintenance activities for all facilities, including recreational areas, would include debris removal, vegetation control, rodent control, erosion control and protection, routine inspections (dams, tunnels, pipelines, PGPs, I/O Works, fencing, signs, and gates), painting, cleaning, repairs, and other routine tasks to maintain the facilities in accordance with design standards after construction and commissioning.
+Maintenance activities for new facilities, including recreation areas, that would be constructed and operated under Alternatives 1, 2, and 3 would include debris removal, vegetation control, rodent control, erosion control and protection, routine inspections (e.g., of dams, tunnels, pipelines, PGPs, I/O Works, fencing, signs, and gates), painting, cleaning, repairs, and other routine tasks to maintain the facilities in accordance with design standards after construction and commissioning.
 Routine visual inspection of the facilities would be conducted to monitor performance and prevent mechanical and structural failures.
-The Authority would implement operations and maintenance BMPs that are described in Section 2.5.4, Project Commitments and Best Management Practices Common to All Alternatives.
+The Authority will implement operations and maintenance BMPs that are identified in the following subsections.

 Effects of Alternatives 1, 2, and 3